AP source: Yanks acquire Cubs first baseman Anthony Rizzo

-The New York Yankees acquired Chicago Cubs first baseman Anthony Rizzo and cash for prospects Thursday in their second major trade this week for desperately needed left-handed bats.
+The New York Yankees have acquired Chicago Cubs first baseman Anthony Rizzo and cash in a trade for prospects, a person familiar with the deal told The Associated Press on Thursday.

-A person familiar with the deal told The Associated Press the deal for Rizzo was done.
-The person spoke on condition of anonymity because there was no official announcement.
+The person spoke to the AP on condition of anonymity because there was no official announcement.

-The swap came ahead of the Major League Baseball trade deadline Friday at 4 p.m.
-Earlier in the day, the Yankees announced they had gotten All-Star slugger Joey Gallo from Texas.
+The swap came a day before the Major League Baseball trade deadline, and was the Yankees’ second major move this week.
+Earlier in the day, they announced they had gotten All-Star slugger Joey Gallo from Texas.

 Rizzo is batting .248 with 14 home runs and 40 RBIs.
 The 31-year-old had been a fixture at Wrigley Field for a decade, and helped the Cubs break their long World Series drought with a championship in 2016.

-Popular in the clubhouse and with Cubs fans, Rizzo didn’t play in a 7-4 loss at home to Cincinnati on Thursday.
-The three-time All-Star is making $16.5 million this year and can become a free agent after the season.
+The three-time All-Star didn’t play in the Cubs’ 7-4 loss to Cincinnati on Thursday.
+He is making $16.5 million this year and can become a free agent after the season.

-Both Rizzo and Gallo are both left-handed hitters, which the Yankees had seeking to add to a lineup that was predominantly right-handed — not a good mix at Yankee Stadium, with its short porch in right field.
+Both Rizzo and Gallo are both left-handed hitters, which the Yankees had been desperately lacking.

 New York began the day fourth in the AL wild-card chase for two spots and then lost 14-0 at Tampa Bay.